PierluigiGreto/goodreads-script/README.md

 # GoodReads Script

-This script use the goodreads API to create a file README.md that show all the book you have read (like this: link).
+This script use the goodreads API to create a file README.md that show all the books you have read (exmple: [my-readings](https://github.com/PierluigiGreto/my-readings)).

 ## Requirements